 Dr Matthias Wong

-I am Postdoctoral Research Assistant on the Brightening the Covenant Chain project, and I contribute to the development of the Project’s digital elements.
+I was previously the Postdoctoral Research Assistant (Digital) on the Brightening the Covenant Chain project where I contributed to the development of the Project’s digital elements.

 I am a historian of early modern mental worlds, with interests in understanding senses of time and place, and the repercussions of trauma and disruption.
 My doctoral research at the University of Cambridge examined the execution of King Charles I as a moment of ideational change and adaptation.
 Taking a diachronic approach to periodicals like almanacs and newsbooks, I traced how ideas of time and the future evolved in response to unexpected political change.

-As Postdoctoral Research Assistant, I visualise concepts of space and movement in the form of a ‘Kinetic Map’.
+As Postdoctoral Research Assistant, I visualised concepts of space and movement in the form of a ‘Kinetic Map’.
 This digital platform, created in collaboration with King’s Digital Lab, is an exciting opportunity to communicate historical research and sources in a new visual manner.
-The project may illustrate previously unseen connections in the sources, and it also has the potential to reach a wide audience and communities traditionally excluded from the conversation.

 Recent and Upcoming Talks